uidaholib/collectionbuilder-cdm-template/about.md

 We have a Tumblr blog series that originated from this collection called Oh Dam!
 It will be added to this Digital site soon.

-[1-4] Brougher, Lynne.
-“Columbia Basin Project.”
+[^1]: Brougher, Lynne.
+"Columbia Basin Project."
 Government.
-Bureau of Reclamation, January 23, 2019. https://www.usbr.gov/pn/grandcoulee/cbp/index.html.
+Bureau of Reclamation, January 23, 2019. <https://www.usbr.gov/pn/grandcoulee/cbp/index.html>.

 {% include credits.md %}